Taj Mahotsav

 Taj Mahotsav (Hindi: ताज महोत्सव, Urdu: تاج مہوتسو, translation: Taj Festival) is an annual 10-day (from 18 to 27 February) event at Shilpgram in Agra, India.
 This festival is inspired by the old Mughal era and nawabi style prevalent in Uttar Pradesh in the 18th and 19th centuries.
+The Taj Mahal is recognized as a significant example of Mughal architecture and is considered a prominent historical site in India.
+Each year, the Taj Mahotsav, orchestrated by the Taj Mahotsav Committee, unveils a 10-day carnival.
+This carnival offers a platform to experience a variety of Indian arts, crafts, cultures, cuisine, dance, and music, allowing visitors to explore the diverse aspects of the nation.

 Arts and crafts

 About 400 artisans from different parts of India display their works of art.
-These include wood/stone carvings from Tamil Nadu, bamboo/cane work from North East India, paper mash work from South India and Kashmir, marble and zardozi work from Agra, wood carving from Saharanpur, brass wares from Moradabad, hand made carpets from Bhadohi, pottery from Khurja, Chikan work from Lucknow, silk and zari work from Banaras, shawls and carpets from Kashmir/Gujarat, hand printing from Farrukhabad and Kantha stitch from West Bengal.Various film production & media house of Bollywood like Dhaivat Records & Productions also participates and manages artists in Mahotsav.
+These include wood/stone carvings from Tamil Nadu, bamboo/cane work from North East India, paper mash work from South India and Kashmir, marble and zardozi work from Agra, wood carving from Saharanpur, brass wares from Moradabad, hand-made carpets from Bhadohi, pottery from Khurja, Chikankari work from Lucknow, silk and Zari work from Banaras, shawls and carpets from Kashmir/Gujarat, hand printing from Farrukhabad, and Kantha stitch from West Bengal.
+Various film production and media houses in Bollywood, like Dhaivat Records & Productions, also participate and manage artists in Mahotsav.

+History

+The Taj Mahotsav was started in 1992 to promote the local artisans and traditions of Agra.

 Culture

-The festival starts with a road procession with decorated elephants and camels like the victory processions of Mughal emperors and warlords.
+The festival starts with a road procession which includes decorated elephants and camels to imitate the victory processions of Mughal emperors and warlords.
 Drum beaters, trumpet players, folk dancers, skilled craftsmen and artisans also join the procession.
-Artists from all over India come here to display their art and craftmanship.
+Artists from all over India come here to display their art and craftsmanship.